 Check the weather forecast

-Check the weather forecast daily as the ride gets nearer.
+Remember to check the weather forecast daily as the ride gets nearer.
 The closer it is to the actual day, the more accurate the weather forecast.

 Will it be a sunny or rainy day?
 Hot, cooling, or cold?
-Is it dry throughout the ride or showers in the second half?
+Is it dry throughout the ride, or showers in the second half?

 Don’t forget to check the wind direction and speed too.
-You don’t want to get caught in a gusty crosswind or riding in a block headwind in the last 30 miles.
+You don’t want to get caught in a gusty crosswind or ride in a block headwind in the last 30 miles.
 A strong tailwind towards the end will help you finish stronger.

 Download and study the course

-Most grand fondo events publish the course on their website.
+Most Grand Fondo events publish the course on their website.
 Download the .gpx file to your computer.

 Study the route using Ride with GPS, Strava, or Komoot to know where the refueling stations are, the climbs’ length, and the gradient.
 You can also use Google Streetview to survey the route virtually.
 Depending on your subscription levels, you can add instructions and reminders on the course before loading it onto your bike computer.